- 13 September 2021

 Free trial offers

-Make discount or sales offers in the last stage to warm up your leads.
+Make discounts or sales offers in the last stage to warm up your leads.
 Give them free trial options of your services and products to develop their trust.

 Congratulations!
 You have successfully made conversions.
 But, do not fool yourself by thinking that your job here is done.
 Retaining those customers is again one hell of a task.
 Long-term loyalty, brand advocacy, and positive word of mouth are your goals eventually for greater ROI.